Kristine Ann Cummings

 Kristine's practice encompasses all aspects of family law and probate litigation, including divorce, custody, modification, removal, domestic violence and paternity issues, as well as equity actions, contested guardianship cases and fiduciary litigation regarding trust and estate matters.
 Kristine regularly handles domestic relations cases that involve complex financial and tax issues such as business and asset valuation, alimony and child support structured payments for tax deductibility and capital gains tax issues.
 In a recent matter, Kristine won a favorable decision, on behalf of a wife, in a bifurcated divorce trial to determine the enforceability of a prenuptial agreement.
 After a two-day trial, the judge issued a Memorandum of Decision and Order ruling that the prenuptial agreement entered into by the parties was not valid and therefore would not be enforced by the court.
 This favorable decision likely will result in long-term financial security for the client and her two year old son.

-Kristine presently serves on the Steering Committee of the Family Law Section of the Boston Bar Association, where she holds the position of Pro-Bono Committee Co-Chair as well as a member of the Newsletter Committee.
+Kristine presently serves on the Steering Committee of the Family Law Section of the Boston Bar Association, where she held the position of Pro-Bono Committee Co-Chair for 2010-2013.
 She has lectured on general issues raised by military service in the context of domestic relations matters in connection with pre-deployment seminars for service members mobilizing for Overseas Contingency Operations.
 She also contributes towards materials for the bi-annual Probate and Family Court Judicial Forum program presented through Massachusetts Continuing Legal Education.

-Kristine is an active member of the Massachusetts Bar Association and is presently serving her third term on the Board of Directors of the Young Lawyers Division.
+Kristine is an active member of the Massachusetts Bar Association and served three terms on the Board of Directors of the Young Lawyers Division.
 She is also involved with the Public Relations Committee of the Women's Bar Association.

 Kristine is steadfastly committed to pro bono work and regularly represents victims of domestic violence through the Women's Bar Foundation (WBF).
 The Women's Bar Foundation honored Kristine in 2009 for her work with the Family Law Project for Battered Women.
 A letter from Nicci Meadow, WBA/WBF Executive Director and Rachel B. Biscardi, WBF Supervising Attorney notes as follows: